Resources

 IPF Publications

-All of our publications are available for purchase through Cedar House, our publications distributor.
-E-books are also available through Amazon.
+All of our publications are available for purchase online here.
+E-books are also available.

 Relational Prayer: A Small Group Guide